Romit-Maulik/PAR-RL/rllib_mpi/rllib_mwe.md

-# Minimum working example to reproduce Ray error on Theta:
+# Minimum working example to run Ray error on Theta:

 ## Introduction to Ray and distributed RL